NREL/EnergyPlus/doc/src/docs/EngineeringReference/07-Daylighting.md

 The total absorbed solar radiation in the TDD is the sum of the following gains:

-n Inward bound solar absorbed by multiple pipe reflections
+* Inward bound solar absorbed by multiple pipe reflections

-n Outward bound solar absorbed by multiple pipe reflections due to:
+* Outward bound solar absorbed by multiple pipe reflections due to:

-n Reflection off of diffuser surface (inside of TDD)
+* Reflection off of diffuser surface (inside of TDD)

-n Zone diffuse interior shortwave incident on the diffuser from lights, etc.
+* Zone diffuse interior shortwave incident on the diffuser from lights, etc.

-n Inward flowing absorbed solar in dome and diffuser glazing
+* Inward flowing absorbed solar in dome and diffuser glazing

 <div>\[{Q_{abs,pipe}} = {Q_{abs,in}} + {Q_{abs,out}} + {Q_{abs,glazing}}\]</div>